 Storage:

-Store any leftover cupcakes in an airtight container in the fridge for up to three days.
+Store any leftover cupcakes in an airtight container in the pantry for up to three days.

 Top tips: